senselogic/BASE/README.md

 # Base

-Base C++ library.
+Base C++ and D library.

 ## Description

-As a basis for higher-level libraries, it provides simple cross-platform types for :
+As a common basis for higher-level libraries, it provides convenient cross-platform types and functions for :

 *   Scalars
 *   Strings